-Anderson University offers learning-support services for all students who qualify under the ADAAA/Section 504 of the Rehabilitation Act of 1973.
-To secure reasonable accommodations, students must notify the appropriate institutional representative of the disability, provide current documentation of the disability, and request the specific accommodations needed.
-Certain accommodations may require advance notice to the director of disability services for students.
+Anderson University offers support for all students who qualify under the Americans with Disabilities Act/Section 504 of the Rehabilitation Act of 1973.
+To secure reasonable accommodations or reasonable auxiliary aids/services, students must notify the appropriate institutional representative of the disability, provide current documentation of the disability, and request the specific accommodations and/or auxiliary aids/services needed.
+Documentation must be completed by an appropriately trained professional and provide information about the current impact of the disability.
+Certain accommodations and auxiliary aids/services may require advance notice to the director of Disability Services for Students.